Homemade Energy Bars

 - 1/4 cup honey Add to list

-- 1 cup almond butter or other nut butter Add to list
+- 1 cup nut or seed butter Add to list

 In a bowl, combine oats, trail mix and salt.
-Over medium heat, place maple syrup, honey and barley malt syrup in a saucepan and bring to a low boil for 2 to 3 minutes.
-Add in oil and almond butter and heat until it is thoroughly mixed and is an even consistency.
+Over medium heat, place maple syrup and honey and in a saucepan and bring to a low boil for 2 to 3 minutes.
+Add oil and almond butter and heat until it is thoroughly mixed and is an even consistency.

 Stir wet mixture into dry ingredients and combine until evenly mixed.
 Press into an oiled 7 1/2- by 11-inch baking dish.
 Let cool, then flip out onto a cutting board and cut into 18 bars.